locationtech/geotrellis/scripts/deploy-ec2/README.md

 _Note_: When instances are restarted/rebooted they sometimes are given different IPs.
 When this happens it is important to re-run this script to refresh the `hosts` inventory.

-## Setup cluster
+## Setup the cluster

-`ansible-playbook setup-common.yml -i hosts`
+`ansible-playbook setup-cluster.yml -i hosts`

 This playbook will install the OpenJDK 7, perform key management to make sure instances can ssh amongst themselves and add the Cloudera apt repository.
-This is a separate playbook because it is likely to only be run once.

-`ansible-playbook setup-cluster.yml -i hosts`

-This script will perform all the Spark and HDFS configurations.
+This script will then perform all the Spark and HDFS configurations.
 When running this script multiple times, changes in the config files will cause respective services to restart.
 HDFS NameNode will only be formatted the first time.

-## Setup VPN
+## Setup VPN access into the cluster (optional)

 This is an optional step that will allow you to use the `pptp` vpn client to connect to the master node of the spark cluster and use the (web interfaces for monitoring and instrumentation)[http://spark.apache.org/docs/latest/monitoring.html].